identinet/sanctuary-cheat-sheet/README.md

 // Just (Just (100))
 ```

 There are now two nested `Just` data types.
-As you can see from the implementation, the function that's called by `map` already uses the complex data type `Pair` (implemeted by `Just` and `Nothing`).
+As you can see from the implementation, the function that's called by `map` already uses the complex data type `Pair` (implemented by `Just` and `Nothing`).
 Therefore, if since we pass a `Pair` into the function and the function returns a `Pair`, we don't need `map`'s feature of wrapping the returned value in the passed in `Functor`. `chain` as defined by the Chain class type does exactly that, it expects the function to properly wrap the return value in the `Functor`.
 This is important when working with `Promises` to ensure that we're not wrapping an unresolved `Promise` inside a resolved `Promise` but return the unresolved `Promise` so we can wait upon its completion:

 ```javascript
 S.pipe([